kokimame/joytan/README.md

 because of its speech quality and cost-effectiveness.
 Although it's not free, but if you're first to use AWS, you're eligible to the AWS Free Tier and you are free to turn 5 million characters per month into speech for the first 12 months.
-Even if you're not, its free replay feature is very cost-effective especially for our usage.
+Even if you're not, pay-as-you-go $4.00 per 1 million characters for speech requests is probably quite affordable.
-This means previewing your audiobooks is free.

-To see its pricing and create free account, see [the website](https://aws.amazon.com/polly/pricing/).
+To see its pricing and create free account, see [AWS official website](https://aws.amazon.com/polly/pricing/).

 After successfully creating your Amazon Web Service (AWS) account, you have personal configurations of AWS.
 To activate Amazon Polly on Joytan, you need to make two files in a specific folder to store settings.
 The detail of this process is explained [here](https://boto3.readthedocs.io/en/latest/guide/configuration.html).
+**The account credentials provide unlimited access to your AWS resources.
+Store your credentials securely, do not share it.**

 1. Create your credentials file at
 ```~/.aws/credentials``` (```C:\Users\USER_NAME\.aws\credentials``` for Windows users)